Lesson 9: Understand Your Broker: What Is a Margin Call

 If Ester's positions experience floating losses, her margin level may drag to 100%.
 That's because her account equity is nearing the value of her used margin.
 When this happens, she can expect a margin call from her broker.

-Throughout the lesson, you've learned the dark side of margin trading, which is getting margin calls.
+Throughout the lesson, you've learned the dark side of margin trading: getting margin calls.
 But here's the question, "Is margin call the worst thing you experience when trading on margin?"

 In the next lesson, you'll learn how brokers can liquidate or "stop-out" your position if you fail to act on the margin call.